 - 3 medium tomatoes

-Put a frying pan to heat, when it is very hot put the tomatoes, onion and jalapeños to roast, turn them from time to time, so they can roast all around.
+- Place a frying pan onto a high heat, once it is very hot place the tomatoes, onion and jalapeños to char, turn them from time to time, so they can char all around.

 - In the meantime in a Molcajete or a pestle and mortar put salt and the peeled garlic clove and mashed it until getting a paste, then when the chillies are char all around transfer them in to the Molcajete and mashed, then the onion, but before putting it, first cut it and then mashed in the Molcajete, then add the tomatoes and mashed them until everything is mix and mashed.